Cleeng/mediastore-sdk/README.md

   </td></tr>
 </table>

-5. Runs the app in the development mode, using
+3. Runs the app in the development mode, using

 `yarn start`

 Open `http://localhost:3003` to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-That’s it!
-Your MediaStore SDK app is running locally.

 Below you can find a list with available scripts.